jalong21/Tumbler/README.md

 # Progression Notes
-Please forgive the oversights.
-I went from reading the documentation, to seeding the project, to submitting it in 6 or 7 hours of work.
+I went from reading the documentation, to seeding the project, to completing and submitting it in 6 or 7 hours of work.
-In a more professional setting, with up-front planning and more time to complete, this would have turned out differently.
+It runs in Intellij, with the Scala plugin, like any other Scala Play project.
+I used recent versions of Scala, Play, and Intellij.

 ## Step 1: Seeding Project
 Seeding the project didn't go as smoothly as would have been ideal.
 I started this project fresh, no template used other than the starting Intellij Scala Setup.